KenaiTheWolf/shockmouse/readme.md

 The binary components will then be rebuilt.
 This seems to require Xcode be installed to build on Mac, not just apple's terminal build tools.

+######Acknowledgments
+"Dualshock 4 Layout" design by Tokyoship of Wikimedia Commons, licensed under Creative Commons By Attributation 3.0, modified by Bluebie to be more easily puppeted.
+All modifications to this image are released under the same license.
+Original image: http://commons.wikimedia.org/wiki/File:Dualshock_4_Layout.svg#mediaviewer/File:Dualshock_4_Layout.svg

+DualShock HID Parser by ehd (github) aka @evilhackerdude (twitter), released under MIT license.
+This work is the basis of the sony_controller.coffee local module, which is also made available under MIT license, as well as any other project licenses.